sudorook/archlinux/README.md

 # Arch Linux Installation

-This is a set of scripts installing Arch Linux and running post-installation tasks, e.g. installing a DE, packages, and config files.
-They are intended for Cinnamon or GNOME desktop environments.
+This is a set of scripts installing Arch Linux and running post-installation tasks, e.g. installing a desktop environment, packages, and config files.
+They are intended for Cinnamon, GNOME, and KDE.

 Requirements:
 1. `wget`